At a Glance

 ✨Tip Number 1

 Familiarise yourself with the principles of youth justice and the specific challenges faced by children and families in this context.
-Understanding these issues will help you demonstrate your passion and commitment during interviews.
+Understanding the nuances of Child First principles will help you demonstrate your commitment to the role during any discussions.

 ✨Tip Number 2

 Network with professionals already working in youth justice or related fields.
-Attend local events or workshops to connect with others, as personal recommendations can often give you an edge in the application process.
+Attend local community events or workshops to connect with potential colleagues and gain insights into the role, which can be invaluable when discussing your passion for making a difference.

 ✨Tip Number 3